mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 The timing was also right.
 Through some weird horse-trading, my team ended up with some .
 I know, I'll do a from-scratch rewrite!

+Conducting interviews?
+Helping with recruiting?
+I went from 1-2 interviews a week and recruiting visits to my alma mater to 0 interviews a week and deleting all emails from the campus recruiter.

 There were two bright interns on my team who wanted to integrate their summer project with my my work.
 No, absolutely not.

 I ignored all team emails that weren't directly related to my project.
 I didn't help with any of that.